 If you have questions and concerns about your upcoming 341 meeting or any other aspect of the bankruptcy process, consult with us today.
 At Kovacs Law, P.C., we offer compassionate counsel on bankruptcy, debt relief, and foreclosure that is tailored to suit your needs.
 We understand that bankruptcy is never an easy choice to make, however, with the right lawyer on your side, it is a step in the right direction towards safeguarding your financial future.

-Contact us online or call us at (508) 645-4073 to book an initial consultation and learn more about your options today!
+Contact us online or call us at (508) 645-4073 to book an initial consultation and learn more about preparing for a 341 meeting!